oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

 - **Emerging market stocks**
   - Both risk and return are higher with stocks in emerging markets
   - They are however reasonably closely linked to business cycles in developed markets due to contagion

+- **Levered assets**
+  - In the event of deflation, bond prices rise, but those of assets fall
+  - If an asset is financed with debt, there will be even steeper declines in the investor's equity position
+  - This may lead to panic-selling and further price falls

 ## 16.Q: Discuss the relative advantages and limitations of the major approaches to forecasting exchange rates